StarPlatinum6/StarPlatinum6/README.md

 --------------------------------------------

 💻 I'm a Full Stack MERN developer, a self-learning IT enthusiast passionate about how computers work and their infinite possibilities.
-💼 I worked at 1&1 with hosting and servers.
+🗃️ I worked at 1&1 with hosting and servers.
 I've also worked on personal projects, including cryptocurrency mining, which I still do.
 📚 When I began my journey in software development, I realized this is where I can unleash all my potential.
+💼 I'm currently working as a Full Stack developer at COTO.
 ***

 <img src="https://i.imgur.com/a2hPocf.gif" align="right" alt="Cozy bonfire GIF"></img>